-Join Tim Grey for an in-depth discussion in this video Adding images, part of Up and Running with PowerPoint 2010.
+Join Tim Grey for an in-depth discussion in this video Adding images, part of Learning PowerPoint 2010.

 PowerPoint includes the ability to access a library of free clip art, so that you can add an interesting element to your presentations.
 But you can also add your own images, such as photographs that you've captured.
 Let's take a look at how we can add an image from a file that you have on your computer.
 I'll go ahead and switch to the second slide in this presentation, and you can see this particular presentation happens to highlight some locations on the Istrian Peninsula in Croatia.
 And so I'd like to add some photos to provide a visual presentation of these places.

 There are two ways I can accomplish that.
 Since, in this case, I already have a Content box.
 I can click on the Insert Picture from File button.
 That's the bottom left image that we see at the center of the content box.
 But I can also make that box active.
 Just select the box itself.
 And then go to the Insert tab on the ribbon and click the Picture option under Images.
 I can then choose the image that I would like to insert.
 In this case the robak image is the one that I want.
 So I'll select that image and then click Insert, and you can see that that photo is added into the existing content box.
 And in fact, PowerPoint is smart enough to do exactly that, even if I don't select that box first.